cjerdonek/open-rcv/README.md

 [![Build Status](https://travis-ci.org/cjerdonek/open-rcv.svg?branch=master)](https://travis-ci.org/cjerdonek/open-rcv)

-This repository contains open source software for tallying ranked-choice voting elections like instant runoff voting and the single transferable vote.
+OpenRCV is an open source software project for tallying ranked-choice voting elections.
+This includes election methods like instant runoff voting and the single transferable vote.

-The software is licensed under a permissive open source license.
+This software is licensed under a permissive open source license.
 See the [License](#license) section for details.

 **Note: this software is not yet usable.**